Accenture/mercury/guides/APPENDIX-I.md

 If you add Spring Boot dependency, Spring Boot will use `server.port` to start Tomcat or similar HTTP server.

-The built-in light weight non-blocking HTTP server and Spring Boot can co-exist when you configure `rest.server.port` and `server.port` to use different ports.
+The built-in lightweight non-blocking HTTP server and Spring Boot can co-exist when you configure `rest.server.port` and `server.port` to use different ports.

 # Transient data store